STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • to a person authorised in writing by you to act on your behalf at the address specified by you.

-If we are unable to issue the final bill to you within such period, we will notify you via email/SMS/IMA/phone of the expected date of issuance of the final bill.
+If we are unable to issue the final bill to you within such period, we will notify you via email, SMS, IMA or phone of the expected date of issuance of the final bill.

 8.2 Calculating the bill